fatmaa2003/E-commerce-Kotlin/README.md

-# Dairy-App
+# Akhein-App
-DiaryApp allows users to write and save diary entries with the option to include photos and expressive emojis to capture the essence of each moment.
+AKHEINApp allows users to write and save diary entries with the option to include photos and expressive emojis to capture the essence of each moment.

 <p align="center">